sieadev/IpCollector/README.md

 # IpCollector
-This Plugin automatically collects IP's of all Players that join the Server
+This Minecraft Spigot Plugin automatically collects the IPs of all Players that join the Server and saves them in a config.